BasPieren/web-app-from-scratch-18-19/README.md

 # Web App From Scratch @cmda-minor-web 18-19 ⚙️

-This is my repo for Web App From Scratch course.
+This is my repo for the Web App From Scratch course.

 ![Web App from Scratch Screenshot](https://i.imgur.com/JNxqzvJ.png)